breatheco-de/content/src/content/lesson/building-your-github-profile-and-reputation.md

 - [ ] Write a short bio with your main focus as a developer and special skills.
 - [ ] On your profile page, include links to your personal website, Linkedin profile, email and social media handle, if relevant.
 - [ ] Add a picture or avatar.
-- [ ] Start committing and pushing since day one: Github tracks and publicly reports your activity as a developer in something called [The Github Activity Graph](https://help.github.com/en/articles/viewing-contributions-on-your-profile#contributions-calendar) it's impossible to fake.
+- [ ] Start committing and pushing from day one: Github tracks and publicly reports your activity as a developer in something called [The Github Activity Graph](https://help.github.com/en/articles/viewing-contributions-on-your-profile#contributions-calendar) it's impossible to fake.
 That is why we encourage you to start committing and collaborating since day one.
 - [ ] For each repository your want to pin and promote you upload must include:
     1. A detailed README.md
     2. Live demo (Github pages), screenshots, and gifs.